mohseenrm/marko.nvim/README.md

 - **Project-Scoped Global Marks**: Each project directory gets its own isolated set of global marks
 - **Persistent Global Marks**: Marks are automatically saved when you exit Neovim and restored when you return to the same project
-- **Leverages Native ShaDa**: Works with Neovim's built-in shared data system instead of fighting against it
+- **Leverages Native ShaDa**: Works with Neovim's built-in shared data system
 - **Zero Configuration**: Just install and it works automatically
 - **Simple Commands**: Easy-to-use commands for managing and inspecting your marks